Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/google-analytics.md

 This page contains the setup guide and reference information for Google Analytics 4 (GA4).

-## Prerequisites

-* A Google Analytics account with access to the GA4 property you want to sync
-* Google Service Account JSON Key
-* Google Analytics Property ID

 ## Features

 | Feature | Supported? |